ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Issuer Configuration {#public-issuer-configuration}

 Issuers are configured with Private and Public Key pairs, each denoted skI and pkI, respectively, used to produce tokens.
-Each key pair SHALL be generated as as specified in FIPS 186-4 {{?DSS=DOI.10.6028/NIST.FIPS.186-4}}.
+Each key pair SHALL be generated securely, for example as specified in FIPS 186-5 {{?DSS=DOI.10.6028/NIST.FIPS.186-5}}.
 These key pairs MUST NOT be reused in other protocols.

 The key identifier for a keypair (skI, pkI), denoted `token_key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded